ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```
 CompletionStage<String> stage1 = supplyAsync(() -> sleepAndGet("single"));
 CompletionStage<String> stage = stage1.thenApply(
        s -> s.toUpperCase());
 assertEquals("SINGLE", stage.toCompletableFuture().get());
 ```

 The `thenCompose` method creates a new stage, that upon completion also transforms the result of the single previous stage by the given `Function`.
 This method is similar to the `thenApply` method described above.
-The difference is that the result of the `Function` is a subclass of `CompletionStage`, which is useful when a transformation is a long operation that is reasonable to execute as a separate stage (possible asynchronously).
+The difference is that the result of the `Function` is a subclass of `CompletionStage`, which is useful when a transformation is a long operation that is reasonable to execute ins a separate stage (possible asynchronously).

 ```
 CompletionStage<String> stage1 = supplyAsync(() -> sleepAndGet("sequential1"));
 CompletionStage<String> stage = stage1.thenCompose(
        s -> supplyAsync(() -> sleepAndGet((s + " " + "sequential2").toUpperCase())));
 assertEquals("SEQUENTIAL1 SEQUENTIAL2", stage.toCompletableFuture().get());
 ```